adobe/phased-testing/README.md

 * PHASED.TESTS.REPORT.BY.PHASE_GROUP
 * PHASED.TESTS.CODE.ROOT
 * PHASED.TESTS.DETECT.ORDER
+* PHASED.TESTS.NONPHASED.LEGACY

 #### PHASED.TESTS.PHASE
-We have three phased states:
+We have four phased states:
 1. **PRODUCER** : We produce information
 2. **CONSUMER** : We consume information
+3. **ASYNCHRONOUS** : We execute an event during a phase.
-3. **NON_PHASED** : By default we execute all the steps in a phased test, unless the @PhasedTest has set the attribute **executeInactive** to "false"
+4. **NON_PHASED** : By default we execute all the steps in a phased test, unless the @PhasedTest has set the attribute **executeInactive** to "false"

 #### PHASED.TESTS.DATABROKER
 This parameter allows you to tell the PhaseTestManager which DataBroker implementation you want to use.
 The is usually a full class path (package name + class name).
 More on this will be dealt with in the chapter on Phased Data Broker.